lordshiku/FRCpredictions/README.md

 **Quick Summary**

 Predicted the rate at which blue alliance would win with a peak of 80.07% accuracy over hundreds of matches using logistic regression on a train test paradigm.
+These prediction results actually outpace the models put out by statbotics for example, on the same competitions.
+Try it yourself!
 The model has been posted to chiefDeplhi in order to give teams around the globe access to these accurate *live* predictions.
 As of now, at least 5-10 teams have at least tried it out and found useful, correct predictions in the 2025 season.